solliancenet/microsoft-postgres-docs-project/docs/01_ai_extension.md

 ### Populate the database with sample data

-This tutorial uses the `bill_sum_data.csv` file that can be downloaded from the [Azure Samples GitHub repo](https://github.com/Azure-Samples/Azure-OpenAI-Docs-Samples/blob/main/Samples/Tutorials/Embeddings/data/bill_sum_data.csv).
+This tutorial uses the `bill_sum_data.csv` file to provide sample data.
+It can be downloaded from the [Azure Samples GitHub repo](https://github.com/Azure-Samples/Azure-OpenAI-Docs-Samples/blob/main/Samples/Tutorials/Embeddings/data/bill_sum_data.csv).
 This CSV file contains a small subset of the [BillSum dataset](https://github.com/FiscalNote/BillSum), which provides a list of United States Congressional and California state bills.

 To host the sample data, create a table named `bill_summaries`.